ARTenshi/robot_object_views/README.md

 ### 1.1 Clone this repository

 **Warning:** *You only need to do this once.
-If you have already created this repository in your local machine, pulling it again may cause a lost of your information.*
+If you have already created this repository in your local machine, pulling it again may cause a loss of your information.*

 First, create a workspace: